3 simple investment tips to avoid mistakes

 Wrong.
 Look closely at the fine print of most advisory websites, or those advertising funds.
 They’ll all say one thing in spidery letters towards the footer: Past Performance Is Not Indicative Of Future Results.
 This fallacy of “performance chasing” – or buying into a good thing because it was good before – is so common that funds now include this disclaimer habitually.

 The reality is that a rapidly climbing investment can turn sour quickly.
 In fact, the longer a stock has been on the up, the greater the chances of correction.
 Bulls give way to bears eventually; it’s only natural.
-So buying stock that’s on the rise can mean it’s about to turn.
+So buying a stock that’s on the rise can mean it’s about to turn.

 Instead of looking at past performance, look at fundamentals.
 Is the company sound?
 Does it have a product or service that fills a need?
 Will it be around in five years?
 If you’ve answered yes to the above, it might be worth investing in the stock.